 - Remove the old fabric.
 Label each piece as you remove it so you know where it goes.

-- Remove the staples by prying them out with a flathead screwdriver and then remove them with needle-nose pliers.
-I recommend using an upholstery staple remover instead.
+- Remove the staples by prying them out with a flathead screwdriver and then remove them with needle-nose pliers or using an upholstery staple remover.

 - Remove all of the trim from your chair and also any piece of fabric that keeps you from accessing another piece of fabric.

-- Start by laying out your biggest pieces and then fit smaller pieces around them.
+- Use the fabric you removed as a pattern for your new fabric.
+Start by laying out your biggest pattern pieces on top of your new fabric and then fit smaller pieces around them.

 - It's best to use a good rotary cutter and cutting mat as well as sharp sewing scissors for cutting your fabric.

-- Start putting the new fabric on your chair.
+- Start putting the new fabric on your chair, reattaching it the same way it was attached before.

-- Add the trim.
-Buy a premade trim like gimp or cording.
-Or you can make your own double welt cord.
+- Add trim to cover any exposed staples.
+You can buy a premade trim like gimp or cording or you can make your own double welt cord.

 - Pull the fabric tight as you hammer the tack strips down along the sides of the chair.